parthgupta1208/parthgupta1208/ReadMe.md

 # 💫 About Me:

 👋 Hey!
-I'm Parth, a BE(AIML) student with a passion for AI, ML, Data Science and Prompt Engineering.
+I'm Parth, a BE(AIML) student with a passion for AI, ML and Prompt Engineering.

-💻 As a natural problem-solver, I love tackling complex challenges in these fields.

-🚀 With experience in AI, ML, Deep Learning, NLP, React, Django/Flask, and Flutter, I'm skilled in the latest technologies.

-🐍 Python is my weapon of choice, but I'm proficient in C++, Java, and Solidity too.

-💼 Having both internship and freelancing experience, I've honed my collaboration and project delivery skills.

-🌟 I'm continuously learning and experimenting with new tools and techniques to stay up-to-date with industry trends.

 🌎 When I'm not coding, I'm exploring new places, binge-watching my favorite shows, or reading books.